 ALSO READEx-army generals question 'banning' of seminar in Kolkata AIMPLB gets permission to hold convention in Kolkata Kolkata techie held for duping Hyd youth over job promise WB Govt to restrict tram movement in congested Kolkata areas Kolkata streets still debate over gains, losses of note recall

+I laugh because you are all the same."
+A spokesperson of Mentaid, which initiated the programme, said Down syndrome was the most common anomaly, caused by an aberration of the 21st chromosome.
 "One in every 700 babies is born with Down syndrome.
 In 99 per cent of cases it is not hereditary.
 We need to instill awareness among the people about children affected by the disease.
 These children need to be understood and cared by the society, not left in the lurch," she said.
 The journey route comprised hertage spots like 'Jorasanko Thakurbari', Presidency University, Calcutta University, Medical College to make the children aware about Kolkata's rich past, she said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)